curious-toad/jeneo/get-involved.md

 layout: page
 title: Get Involved
 description: Description here.
-main-heading: Get Involved
+main_heading: Get Involved
-header-image: ../images/sub-pages/sub-page-header.jpg
+header_image: ../images/sub-pages/sub-page-header.jpg
 ---
 ## Join our cause
 If you're a woman working in tech and you want to speak at events, we'd love to hear from you.
 Individuals from under-represented groups are encouraged to sign up too.
 Please leave your details below.